sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 root-overlay    32896880 5460768  25742008  18% /
 ```

-/var/core directory is hosted on root-overlay filesystem and i've seen this ranging from 10G to 25G.
+/var/core directory is hosted on root-overlay filesystem and this usually ranges from 10G to 25G+.
-Since Techsupport dumps are also hosted on the same filesystem, a slightly pessimistic default value of 5% is chosen.This would amount to a minimum of 500 MB which is a already a decent space for coredumps.
+Since Techsupport dumps are also hosted on the same filesystem, a slightly pessimistic default value of 5% is chosen.
+This would amount to a minimum of 500 MB which is a already a decent space for coredumps.
 In normal conditions, a core dump will usually be in the order of hundreds of KB's to tens of MB's.

 Although if the admin feels otherwise, this value is configurable.